1234zou/MOKIT/README.md

 * If you use MOKIT to peform calculations involving GVB, please also cite the following two papers

    DOI: 10.1021/acs.jctc.8b00854; DOI: 10.1021/acs.jpca.0c05216.

+* If you use MOKIT in your work, you should cite MOKIT in the main body of your paper.
+Citing MOKIT only in Supporting Information of your paper is insufficient.

 * Please read the [manual](doc/) for details of citation.
 Your proper citation would be a great encouragement to developer.